Welcome From the GPAC Commissioner...

 The GPAC has many individual NAIA National Champions in track and field as well as in wrestling.

 The new conference name (GPAC) was selected from among dozens of entries from students in a contest conducted in the fall of 1999.
 Five students submitted the winning conference name and two of them - Miles Ruch of Doane and Northwestern's Brian Pike - were selected at random to receive $250 scholarships from the GPAC in recognition of their winning entries.
 The other three students who submitted "Great Plains Athletic Conference" for the new league name were Dana's Kevin Stull, Kim Walquist of Concordia, and Doane's Wayne Webster.

-The GPAC logo was designed by former league commissioner Paul Clark.
-The three stars in the GPAC logo symbolize the three states now represented in the conference.
+The original GPAC logo was designed by former league commissioner Paul Clark and was used from 2000-2015.
+The three stars in the GPAC logo symbolize the three states represented in the conference.

-GPAC Council of Presidents Chair - Beverly Wharton, Briar Cliff
+GPAC Council of Presidents Chair - Jacque Carter, Doane

 GPAC Chair of Steering Committee (Athletic Directors) -

-(Nebraska Wesleyan's term ends with the GPAC spring meeting in 2014)
+(Briar Cliff's term ends with the GPAC spring meeting in 2018)

 GPAC Commissioner- Corey Westra